david-mooney/the-keyframe/README.md

 - [ ] Add "back to top" button
 - [ ] Get .underline class working with theme toggle transition
 - [ ] Consolidate circle button into more generic button component, make it scale with container
-- [ ] Test fast-fuzzy to replace fuse.js
-- [ ] Fix flashing disabled state on filters page if there's a query on load

 ## Cleanup